Welcome to the Graduate Research Hub

 Information for International Students |

 International student support: Information about student visas, Overseas Student Health Cover (OSHC) and international student support services.
-International student support appointments: Stop 1 provides a range of assistance, advice and information for international students. |
+International student support appointments: Stop 1 provides a range of assistance, advice and information for international students.
+International student services map: Find service providers relating to community engagement, mental health and wellbeing, accomidation and crisis navigation. |

 Study Melbourne: Access free support, information and contacts to help you enjoy living and studying in Victoria. |